socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

   the same underlying capability (community detection) from the layout/coloring-integration angle rather than the analysis-output angle — worth scoping together rather than landing two independent community-detection implementations.
+- **(not yet filed) Weighted local Clustering Coefficient.** Found as a documentation gap during WS6.8's independent-verification pass (2026-09-23): `clusteringCoefficientLocal()` is, by design, the classic unweighted Watts-Strogatz measure (and its directed union-neighborhood extension) — `considerWeights` only ever excludes zero-weight edges from the neighborhood, it never changes the formula to account for tie *strength*.
+That's not a bug (the current formula is a real, correctly implemented, textbook definition), but it means a weighted variant (e.g. Barrat et al. 2004 or Onnela et al. 2005, both incorporating edge weight into triangle strength) is simply not available today, even though the app already accepts weighted networks everywhere else.
+Scope: pick one weighted formula (Barrat's arithmetic-mean-of-weight-ratios approach is the more commonly cited of the two, and generalizes to directed the same way the current unweighted formula does), add it as a distinct output alongside the existing CLC (not a silent formula swap under the same field name, since that would break every existing golden baseline's meaning), with its own golden coverage independently verified against ground truth per WS6.8's standing rule before landing.

 ### Signed Networks — cross-cutting (`src/engine/`, `src/graph/centrality/`)